 The Center for Religious and Spiritual Life (RSL) is here to help students interested in asking complex questions about life and its meaning.
 That’s another way of learning about who you are and who you want to become at Wheaton and beyond.
-This may involve deepening your connections with your own religious tradition or exploring spirituality in a broader sense.
+Whether you are curious about religion and spirituality, looking for a local worship community or finding out who on-campus is interested in exploring life’s Big Questions, RSL is the place for you.

 Located in The Base (downstairs in Cole Memorial Chapel), RSL is housed in the same space as the Center for Social Justice and Community Impact and shares its commitment to living out the best of our values in our actions.